blluettw/Simple-PoC-SignedMouseMove/README.md

-# Kernel Driver Authentication Bypass PoC - Vanguard Fucker
+# Kernel Driver Authentication Bypass PoC - No Mapper Required - Vanguard Fucker

 ## Overview

-This project is a proof of concept (PoC) showcasing how we successfully bypassed a kernel driver's authentication system.
+This project is a proof of concept (PoC) showcasing how we successfully bypassed a signed kernel driver's authentication system.
 The entire process was completed in less than 24 hours by a collaborative effort of our skilled team: darkmqn121, devblluettw, and _luxmaster.

 ## How to Use